Vietnam, Laos & Thailand on a Shoestring

 Days 3-4 Nha Trang (1B)

-From Danang, it is only short drive to the picturesque port town of Hoi An.
+From Danang, it is only a short drive to the picturesque port town of Hoi An.
 Once known as Faifo, it was an important trading town with strong south Chinese influence and connections.
 Take a self guided walking tour of this living museum whose main sights includes the Museum of History and Culture, the Tan Ky house, the Japanese bridge, the Fujian Assembly Hall and lunch at a riverside restaurant to sample some of the delicious local delicacies and fusion food at the restaurants for which Hoi An is becoming famous.
 This is a great place to sign up for a cooking class.
 You might consider heading off on an optional motorbike or bicycle tour to visit the beautiful countryside surrounding Hoi An.
+Or opt to support a Planeterra project and spend an hour learning how to make your own traditional lantern and support local Vietnamese with chronic disabilities.
 Hoi An is a shopping mecca.
 Tailors can produce virtually any item of clothing you may wish for overnight at extremely reasonable prices, and silk lanterns, lacquer ware and many other crafts abound.
 It is also the centre of modern art in Vietnam.
 For sun worshipers, Cua Dai Beach is 4kms from town- a great flat bike ride away.
 Add in lots of fun bars into the mix and this really is a town that has it all and trust us, you’ll have trouble tearing yourself away!
 Our hotel is located approximately ten minutes walk from Hoi An downtown.
 All hotel rooms are double or twin share with air conditioning and en suite bathroom.
 The hotel also has swimming pool.
 Approx travel time: Transfer from train station in Danang to Hoi An: 45 min Approx Travel Time: Danang to Hoi An, 45 minutes by private mini van.

 Days 5-6 Hoi An (1B)